VeReMi-dataset/VeReMi-NextGen/README.md

 A comprehensive dataset and dataset generator for evaluating **Misbehavior Detection** in Vehicle-to-Everything (V2X) communication.

-## Overview

-VeReMi NextGen provides:

-- **Dataset** with 15 attack types on V2X Cooperative Awareness Messages
-- **Train/Val/Test Sets** for machine learning experiments
-- **Plug'n Play Solution** for recreating the VeReMi Baseline with the option to change parameters
-- **Attack Generator** to create custom attack scenarios
-- **CaTCH-MBD System** implementing CaTCH adopted to VeReMi NextGen
-- **Parameter Optimization** for systematically obtaining the best thresholds

 ## Paper Reference
 If you are using our dataset, please use the following citation: